-MySQL vs MSSQL are relational database management systems (RDBMS).
-RDBMS is a piece of software which stores information in a tabular format i.e. rows and columns.
+MySQL vs MSSQL is relational database management systems (RDBMS).
+RDBMS is a piece of software that stores information in a tabular format i.e. rows and columns.
 Each row and column is called a record and field respectively.
-Structured Query Language (SQL) is the means to interact with database systems for creation, updating, and deletion of data.
-At the outset, both MSSQL vs MySQL looks similar in many ways.
-Both MSSQL vs MySQL has the ability to host several databases on one server.
-They use tables to store data.
-They have primary and foreign key constraints for establishing the inter-table relationship.
-They use indexes to sort data and speed up performance, and they both support desktop and web applications.
+Structured Query Language (SQL) is the means to interact with database systems for the creation, updating, and deletion of data.

 MySQL was initially released by the Sweden based firm MySQL AB in 1995 as an open-source RDBMS (Relational Database Management System).
 Later, Oracle Corporation acquired the MySQL AB.
-Currently, open source variant of the MySQL is available under the terms of GNU GPL (General Public License) and the proprietary version is governed by the terms of Oracle Inc., of course, with additional functionalities.
-MySQL is one of the component of the open source LAMP (Linux, Apache, MySQL, PHP/Python/Perl) web development technology stack.
+Currently, the open-source variant of the MySQL is available under the terms of GNU GPL (General Public License) and the proprietary version is governed by the terms of Oracle Inc., of course, with additional functionalities.
+MySQL is one of the components of the open-source LAMP (Linux, Apache, MySQL, PHP/Python/Perl) web development technology stack.
 Owing to its high performance, MySQL is widely used by large technology giants in varieties of applications including TYPO3, MODx, Joomla, WordPress, Drupal, Google, Facebook, Twitter, Flickr, and YouTube, among others.

 Head To Head Comparison Between MySQL vs MSSQL (Infographics)

 Below is the top 9 difference between MySQL vs MSSQL

 Key differences between MySQL vs MSSQL